flowershow/flowershow-app/docs/enveloppe-setup.md

 ![[Pasted image 20250926020008.png]]

+## ✨ Bonus features of using Enveloppe

+Using Enveloppe also brings some extras:

+### 🖼️ Excalidraw support out of the box
+- Your Excalidraw drawings are automatically converted to SVG.
+- All embed links are updated for you.
+- You don’t need to clutter your vault with extra `.svg` files — Enveloppe does this on the fly and only in the repo.

+### 📊 Dataview query resolution

+- Dataview queries are evaluated and saved as plain Markdown in the repo.
+- This means your published site contains the fully rendered tables/lists, without depending on Obsidian plugins.

 ## Done!

 That’s it — you’ve connected Obsidian, GitHub, Enveloppe, and Flowershow.
 Your vault should now be live 🎉

 > [!success]
 > Try updating a note in your vault, running the upload again, and watch your site update within minutes.